cb-linux/breath/README.md

 If your device is one of the devices on the above list, you can enable audio.

 Run `setup-audio` once booted into Breath.
-Reboot.

-Now, whenever you want audio, run `sudo systemctl start alsa-reload`.
+Reboot and enjoy working audio.

 ## How does everything work?